Alcohol Awareness Month

 National Institute on Alcohol Abuse and Alcoholism (NIAAA) website

-Partners EAP can help Partners employees and family members who are struggling with their own alcohol use and also those who are concerned about someone who is using alcohol.
+Partners EAP can help Partners employees and family members who are struggling with their own alcohol use, and those who are concerned about someone who is using alcohol.

 For more information or to discuss addiction concerns please contact Partners Employee Assistance Program at 1-866-724-4EAP.